Can You Claim ITC on Free Gifts?

 Documenting ITC on promotional gifts

 Let’s suppose you are running a toothbrush company.
 As a part of a marketing campaign, you decided to sell a 10Rs toothpaste free with a 40Rs toothbrush.
-The point to be noted here is that toothpaste is not a free gift but a part of sales promotion or marketing strategy.
+The key point is that toothpaste is not a free gift, but a part of sales promotion or marketing strategy.
 Since this is a case of sale promotion and not a free gift or sample, you will be able to claim ITC on procurement of this item.

 Under GST ITC promotional gifts come with different terms and conditions.